Reflections on DocuSign’s IPO and Future

 As I sit here at the Nasdaq stock market in New York City reflecting back on that moment, I realize how much still rings true.
 We care about the same things, we are doing the same things, and we are always striving to be better.
 Today, the main difference is we are a bigger company, we create cash instead of consuming it, and as of a few moments ago, we are now one that’s public (Nasdaq: DOCU).

 Today, I am so proud of Team DocuSign.
-And against the backdrop of our initial public offering (which I see as the start, not the finish line), I want to talk a little about what happens next.
+And against the backdrop of our IPO (which I see as the start, not the finish line), I want to talk a little about what happens next.

 We live in an accelerated world, where technology is enabling business to be done faster, easier and at a lower cost than ever before.
 To adapt to this change, many organizations have undertaken digital transformation projects.
 DocuSign’s role in this has been to help digitize and automate the agreement process—something that has traditionally been rife with printing, faxing, scanning, emailing, mailing, couriering, and other manual activities.